-Pools found behind small on-stream weirs often provide excellent platypus feeding habitat.
-They can be particularly important to platypus survival by supporting reproduction and serving as drought refuges.
-In contrast, because a platypus prefers to feed in relatively shallow water (ideally 1-3 metres deep), most of the area within deep water storages is typically not suitable for its use.
+The pools found behind small weirs (as shown at right) often provide excellent platypus feeding habitat, contribute to regular successful breeding and serve as important drought refuges.
+In contrast, because a platypus prefers to feed in relatively shallow water (ideally 1-3 metres deep), most of the impounded water backed up behind major dams is typically not suitable for use by a platypus.

-Large dams may also cause problems for platypus in other ways:
+Large dams may also be problematic to platypus in other ways:

-Firstly, although platypus are surprisingly good at scrambling up banks, they are generally unable to climb vertical (or nearly vertical) concrete structures.
-Many dams and weir walls are therefore likely to serve as barriers, particularly to dispersing juveniles engaged in long range movements.
-A platypus can leave the water to bypass such a barrier, but this will increase its exposure to predators and other dangers.
-The actual amount of risk will depend on how far it has to travel across land, how much protective cover exists along the way, and whether or not it needs to cross a road to reach water again.
+Firstly, although platypus are surprisingly good at scrambling up banks, they generally can’t climb up vertical concrete structures.
+Many dams and weirs therefore act as barriers, particularly to dispersing juveniles engaged in long-range movements.
+A platypus can leave the water to bypass such a structure, but this will increase its exposure to predators and other dangers.
+The amount of risk will depend on how far it has to travel on land, how much protective cover exists along the way, and whether a road must be crossed to reach water again.

-Secondly, river regulation fundamentally changes the way a river operates.
-For example, water is typically retained behind dams through winter in southeast Australia (when rainfall is usually highest) and then released downstream in summer (when irrigation of crops and pasture occurs).
-The seasonal pattern of high and low flow downstream of a dam is therefore often the exact reverse of what animals have evolved to expect.
-Depending on the pattern of irrigation demands, the amount of outflow can also fluctuate much more dramatically and erratically than would have been the case historically – or be held unnaturally constant for extended periods of time.
-Water that’s released from the bottom of a deep reservoir will also be colder than would have been true before the dam was built.
+Secondly, river regulation fundamentally changes river ecology.
+For example, water is typically retained behind dams through winter in southeast Australia (when rainfall is usually highest) and then released downstream in summer (when irrigation occurs).
+The seasonal pattern of high and low flow downstream of a dam is therefore often the exact reverse of the historical pattern.
+Depending on irrigation demand, the amount of outflow can also fluctuate much more dramatically and erratically than would have been the case historically – or be held unnaturally constant for extended periods of time.
+Water released from the bottom of a deep reservoir will also be colder than would have been true before the dam was built.

 Pumps, pipes and culverts

-Given that a platypus normally spends a lot of time in a burrow, it’s not surprising that the animals will travel through pipes and culverts of considerable length.
+A platypus normally spends a lot of time in a burrow, so it’s not surprising that the animals will travel through pipes and culverts of considerable length.
 For example, radio-tagged individuals have been found to travel routinely through a 45-metre-long concrete culvert carrying creek water through an embankment.
-Although a platypus will enter a pipe that’s only 10 centimetres wide, it apparently finds it difficult to back up or turn around in such a confined space and can therefore die if the far end becomes blocked).
+Although a platypus will enter a pipe that’s only 10 centimetres wide, it apparently finds it difficult to back up or turn around in such a confined space (and can therefore die if the far end is blocked).

-A surprisingly high number (8%) of all platypus mortalities reported to the APC from the 1980s to 2009 occurred after an animal was sucked into a mini-hydroelectric generator or irrigation pump (as shown at right).
+A surprisingly high number (8%) of all platypus mortalities reported to the APC from the 1980s to 2009 occurred after an animal was sucked into a mini-hydroelectric generator or irrigation pump.
 Juveniles and breeding age females appear to be particularly likely to die this way, especially in places where pump sheds are located on elevated banks that provide the best available habitat for platypus nesting burrows in low-lying irrigation districts.

-The presence of trees and other vegetation encourages rain to filter into the soil, so it’s only gradually released to streams and rivers.
-Replacing plant life by hard surfaces (such as roofs and roads) encourages rain to run directly to the nearest stream or river, especially if it travels through a storm water drain or pipe.
-This rapid runoff promotes channel erosion and typically reduces flow in the channel between storms.
-It also carries noxious pollutants into waterways, including grease and oil from roads, litter, and toxic metals from sources such as metal roofing (zinc), tire wear (zinc, cadmium) and wear of other car parts (chromium, nickel, copper).
+The presence of trees and other vegetation encourages rain to filter into the soil and only gradually be released to streams and rivers.
+Replacing soil and plants by hard surfaces (such as roofs and roads) encourages rain to run directly to the nearest stream or river, especially if it travels through a stormwater drain or pipe.
+This rapid runoff promotes bank and channel erosion and reduces flow in the channel between storms.
+It also carries noxious pollutants into waterways, including grease and oil from roads, litter, and toxic metals from sources such as metal roofing (zinc), tires (zinc and cadmium) and wear of other car parts (chromium, nickel and copper).

-In practice, it’s been found that platypus disappear from urban creeks and rivers if directly connected catchment imperviousness (defined as the proportion of a stream or river catchment area covered by hard surfaces that are drained by sealed storm water drains or pipes) exceeds about 2.2%.
+In practice, it’s been found that platypus disappear from urban creeks and rivers if directly connected catchment imperviousness (defined as the proportion of a stream or river catchment area covered by hard surfaces that are drained by pipes or concrete stormwater drains) exceeds about 2.2%.